microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 draft: true
 ---

 In this tutorial, you'll learn about using the Fluid Framework [Audience]({{< relref "audience.md" >}}) with [React](https://reactjs.org/) to create a visual demonstration of users connecting to a container.
-The audience is a service-specific object created in correspondence to a container.
 The audience object holds information related to all users connected to the container.
-In this example, the Azure Client library will be utilized to create the container and audience.
+In this example, the Azure Client library will be used to create the container and audience.

 To jump ahead into the finished demo, check out the [Audience demo in our FluidExamples repo](https://github.com/microsoft/FluidExamples/tree/main/audience-demo).

-The following image shows user id buttons and a container id input field.
-Leaving the container id field blank and clicking a user id button will create a new container and join as the selected user.
-Alternatively, you can input a container id and choose a user id to join an existing container as the selected user.
+The following image shows use ID buttons and a container ID input field.
+Leaving the container ID field blank and clicking a user ID button will create a new container and join as the selected user.
+Alternatively, the end-user can input a container ID and choose a user ID to join an existing container as the selected user.

 [IMAGE]

 The next image shows multiple users connected to a container represented by boxes.
 The box outlined in blue represents the user who is viewing the client while the boxes outlined in black represents the other connected users.
-As you enter the session with new users, the number of boxes will increase.
-Similarly, as you join the session on new tabs with existing user id's the corresponding user's connections list will increase.
+As new users attach to the container with unique ID's, the number of boxes will increase.

 [IMAGE]